 You need to allow time to generate new business and enquiries.
 You could do a mail out to local venues, or do a publicity stunt.
-This all takes organisation and time to promote and therefore make the most impact.
+This all takes organisation and time.

 Put systems into place to follow up enquiries and leads generated

-Make sure you send out contracts promptly, and log all invoices and receipts swiftly – DON’T let them pile up and wait until the week before your tax return is due before you attempt to sort them out!
+When someone wants to book you make you send out contracts promptly (even if by email).
+Log all invoices and receipts swiftly, DON’T let them pile up and wait until the week before your tax return is due before you attempt to sort them out!